 I offered my back to those who beat me, my cheeks to those who pulled out my beard; I did not hide my face from mocking and spitting.
 Because the Sovereign Lord helps me, I will not be disgraced.
 Therefore I have set my face like flint, and I know I will not be put to shame.
 Isaiah 50:6-7

 As a young boy growing up, Jesus studied the scroll of Isaiah.
 He referred to it many times in His teachings.
 As He read this passage in Isaiah, something in His heart must have burned inside Him, confirming in His spirit that this was the purpose for which He had come.

 Jesus knew the suffering, horrendous whipping with the cat-of-nine-tails, the mocking with the crown of thorns by the hands of the soldiers that he would endure.
 He was fully aware of the horror of crucifixion.
 Yet he set his face like flint to complete His purpose.

-Flint is a very hard kind of sedimentary rock.
+Flint is an impenetrable kind of sedimentary rock.
 When struck against steel, flint produces sparks to start a fire.
-“Setting your face like flint” implies that you’re expecting some opposition, to stand strong in the face of adversity.
+“Setting your face like flint” implies that you’re expecting some opposition, to stand firm in the face of adversity.

 For Jesus, it meant having the resolve and determination to complete His purpose.
 It was for this moment that He had been born.